High court pick Kavanaugh and his carefully constructed life | WTOP

-WASHINGTON (AP) — Judge Brett Kavanaugh’s life seems as carefully constructed as the Supreme Court arguments he will hear if he is confirmed to the high court.
-He checks all the boxes of the ways…
+Judge Brett Kavanaugh's life seems as carefully constructed as the Supreme Court arguments he will hear if he is confirmed to the high court.
+He checks all the boxes of the ways of Washington, or at least the way Washington used to be.

 WASHINGTON (AP) — Judge Brett Kavanaugh’s life seems as carefully constructed as the Supreme Court arguments he will hear if he is confirmed to the high court.
 He checks all the boxes of the ways of Washington, or at least the way Washington used to be.